lakatdev/keszeg3/README.md

 ## Input/Output operations

 ### print P X
-The print instruction has 3 different options:
+The print instruction has 4 different options:
 - num
 - ascii
 - string
+- const

 The *num* option prints the numerical value of the constant or the variable.

 The *ascii* option print the corresponding ascii character to the numerical value of a constant or a variable.

+The *string* option prints the data stored in the referenced string.

-The *string* option prints everything written after the instruction's parameter.
+The *const* option prints everything written after the instruction's parameter.
 ### input P X
 This instruction has 3 different options:
 - num